Welcome to today's edition of the Rush 24-7 podcast.

 And it didn't work.

-It it was it was stopped, but they're still out there trying to still out there trying to hamstrung uh hamstring the country.
+It was stopped, but they're still out there trying.

-And it's gonna be a while before it opens up.
+And it's going to be a while before it opens up.

 Okay, one more Mike Pence.

-Back to Andrea Mitchell, MBC News from Washington.
+Back to Andrea Mitchell, Amazing News from Washington.

 He's not saying let's go back to the Senate bill, even though Eric Cantor brought the whole Senate bill.